 While we usually picture ivy as growing up crumbling stone walls, ivy in your apartment isn’t actually a bad choice.
 Note—we’re not talking about poison ivy.
 Poison ivy is bad.
 “I have ivy because it grows longer and longer and it’s easy to take care of,” said BC sophomore Christine Song.
 It grows very fast, so if you’re one of those people that feels successful based on the size of something, whether it be how much of the pizza you ate or the height of your plant, it’s a solid option.
 “It doesn’t need much sunlight,” Song pointed out.
 This is something that can be easy to overlook in plants but good to keep in mind.
 We end up in somewhat random dorms in all sorts of places and sunlight is not a guarantee, so it’s good to have an option that doesn’t might the lack of light.

 Some plants and flowers people invest in not just because they’re easy to care for or super pretty, but because of a meaning associated with a certain type.
 Song said she has a forget-me-not.
 “It was a gift to represent friendship.”
 Though actually handing someone a gift shows friendship, the flower itself also carries that meaning.
 Forget-me-nots are also what can be argued periwinkle blue and if anything can be described as periwinkle, buying one is worth it.
-So if you want one to be a gift for a friend, one that symbolizes friendship is nice answer.
+So if you want one as a gift for a friend, one that symbolizes friendship is a nice answer.

 9. ZZ Plants